osmlab/atlas/src/main/java/org/openstreetmap/atlas/tags/filters/matcher/README.md

 ```
 math = 2+2\=4
 ```
-OR
+or
 ```
 math="2+2=4"
 ```

 ### More On Quoting
 As shown above, `TaggableMatcher` supports both single and double quoting.
-There are few differences between the two, other than their escaping rules.
+There are not many differences between the two, other than their escaping rules.
 Specifically, a single quoted string may contain unescaped double quote characters but must escape all inner single quote characters.
 And vice versa for double quoted strings.
-A few examples of this follow:
+A few examples of this:
 ```
 // The ' does not need escaping, but the " do
 name="John's \"Coffee\" Shop"